AsteaFrostweb/2DDriftGame/README.md

 # Tenacious Drift 2D

 Welcome to Tenacious Drift 2D, a project to continue growing skills in game development; Focusing on intergration with and creation of online services.<br>

-This project was de
+## How to Run

 ---

 ## Why I Created This Project:

-Tenacious Drift 3D and 2D has been a learning experience, improving my game development skills:
+Tenacious Drift 2D and 3D have been a learning experience, improving my game development skills:

 - **Game Design** Design of systems, art, map creation.
 - **UI Development**: Crafting user-friendly interfaces.